 - 4 tbsp apple sauce

 - Turn on the grill.
 Season the chops on both sides.
 Grill under a moderate heat for 12-16 mins, turning once, until just cooked (or 16-18 mins if not adding a topping).

 - Add the topping if using.
 Thinly slice the cheese (don’t worry if it breaks up a bit).
 Spoon the apple sauce over the chops and top each one with a couple of slices of cheese.
 Slide back under the grill for 2-3 mins until the cheese is melted and tinged brown.
 Serve with mashed potatoes and a green veg such as leeks or broccoli, and with any melted cheesy bits from the bottom of the pan.

 Due to pork chops’ mild flavour, they are highly versatile and can be served with a vast range of food.
 Why not pair your protein with our best ever creamy mashed potatoes?
 Add a little colour to the plate with our chilli charred Brussels sprouts.
 Apple and pork is a classic flavour pairing, so slather your meat in our easy-to-make, three-ingredient apple sauce.

 Soaking pork in a juniper, coriander and thyme brine keeps it succulent and plump – griddle until just charred for an attractive main.

-Use up leftover bread to make a crumb coating for our tasty Lyonnaise-style pork chops.
+Use up left-over bread to make a crumb coating for our fancy Lyonnaise-style pork chops.